 - Provides 66 hours of peer tutoring at the Writing Studio.
 The ability to write and communicate well is at the core of a Duke education, and is one of the reasons that every freshman takes a foundational writing course.
 Tutors at the Writing Studio can help students with brainstorming and researching ideas, and drafting, revising, and polishing a final draft.
 Peer tutors are also trained to provide specialized support for our English as second language students.

 - Provides 40 hours of foreign language tutoring.
 Duke offers a phenomenal array of foreign language and culture courses.
-From linguistic staples such as Spanish, French and German to Hindi, Hebrew and Haitian Creole, Duke values language training as deeply important in today’s global workplace.
+From Spanish, French and German to Hindi, Hebrew and Haitian Creole, Duke values language training as deeply important in today’s global workplace.

 A gift of $5,000: